GLTR AI Checker: Features, Limits, and Uses

 So, you’ve run your text through GLTR.
 Now what?
 Interpreting the results isn’t always straightforward, but understanding a few key concepts will help you analyze the output like a pro.
 This breakdown will give you the insights you need.

-Analyze Color Patterns and Distribution
+Look for These Color Patterns and Distributions

 GLTR uses a color-coding system to visually represent the probability of each word appearing in the text.
 Words highlighted in green and yellow are high-probability words—meaning they’re common and more likely to be generated by AI.
 Words in red and purple are low-probability words, suggesting they’re less common and more indicative of human writing.
 A text with a lot of green and yellow might raise some red flags, while a text with a more diverse color palette is potentially human-written.
 For a visual example, check out the GLTR demo.